Accenture/openathon-2019-angular/lab-05/README.md

 * logout: To logout.
 * checkUser: To check if we are logged when we need to know it.

-The mechanics of these methods to communicate with the API is the same as we seen in event.service through the Angular built-in HttpClient service.
-In some responses we've added a *map* rxjs operator in order to manage this response before we passed it to the observers (components in our case) which consume it.
-For example in this piece of code from the login method:
+The mechanics of these methods to communicate with the API is the same as we have seen in event.service through the Angular built-in HttpClient service.
+In some responses we've added a **map** *RxJS* operator in order to manage the response before we pass it to the observers (components in our case) which will consume it.
+For example, in this piece of code from the login method:

 ```javascript
 ...